-—AOP systems safely and effectively disinfect water without the typical chlorine aggravation
+—AOP systems safely and effectively help disinfect water without the typical chlorine aggravation

-With advanced oxidation process (AOP)—a remarkably powerful and efficient method for disinfecting swimming pools—you can have swim-ready water without the harsh effects of typical chlorine sanitizing treatments.
+With advanced oxidation process (AOP)—a remarkably powerful and efficient method for helping disinfect swimming pools—you can have swim-ready water without the harsh effects of typical chlorine sanitizing treatments.

 This potent treatment safely neutralizes a wide range of contaminants in pool water—including some dangerous pathogens that traditional chlorine treatments cannot tackle.